Retirement Day

 ***Answer:*** I first explored this question in the late 1990’s.
 At the time, some industry participants said yes, some said no. A GIC is merely a bank deposit – not that far off from the concept of a daily interest account – except with a fixed term.

-In writing this article in 2017, if we ask the same question whether or not GICs are considered to be securities, we might get the same answer as we did in the 1990’s – some say yes, some say no.
+If we ask the same question today - whether or not GICs are considered to be securities, we might get the same answer as we did decades ago – some say yes, some say no.

 Why is this question even important?
 If GIC were to be considered as securities, then securities regulations naturally, would apply but if the regulatory jurisdiction view is that a GIC is not a security, then certain securities regulations do not apply.